How can COMMONTARY generate revenue?

 How does a listener find alternative audio commentary?

-- The user is steered to a media outlet's app, website, social media channel, or destination where the audio content is cataloged, searchable, and served.
+- The user is steered to a media outlet's app, website, social media channel, or destination where the technology is served and audio content is cataloged, searchable, and served.

-- A "Shazam"-style listening function whereby alternate audio options are delivered automatically is in development.
+- A listening function whereby alternate audio options are delivered automatically is on the product roadmap.